ykaanb/WBPN/README.md

 Web-based Petri net visualizer

 To run the app on your system:
-(For more detailed information you can refer to the visual studio code tutorial : https://code.visualstudio.com/docs/python/tutorial-flask )
+(For detailed information you can refer to the visual studio code tutorial : https://code.visualstudio.com/docs/python/tutorial-flask )

 1) Install a version of Python 3.10 (recommended 3.10.5)
+2) Download and install Graphviz on your system

+   Using Graphviz requires 2 steps:

+   1) Download and install Graphviz from https://www.graphviz.org/

+   After installing Graphviz, make sure that the directory containing the dot executable (bin/ subdirectory) is on your systems' PATH

+   2) Installing the graphviz python package with pip install graphviz (this is done in step 6)

+   (For detailed information you can refer to https://pypi.org/project/graphviz/)

-2) Download the WBPN project
+3) Download the WBPN project
-3) Inside the project directory create a virtual environment named .venv :
+4) Inside the project directory create a virtual environment named .venv :

    #Windows